Cadbury: United States

-Cadbury USA produces candy, gum, breath mints and cough drops.
+Cadbury Adams USA produces candy, gum, breath mints and cough drops.
 It is headquartered in Parsippany, New Jersey.
 The company was formed after the then Cadbury Schweppes purchased the Adams brand from Pfizer in December 2002 for US$4.2 billion.

 American Chicle was purchased by Warner–Lambert in 1962; Warner-Lambert renamed the unit Adams in 1997 and merged with Pfizer in 2000.

+Previous Operations

-In 1978, Cadbury merged with Peter Paul, makers of Mounds and Almond Joy.
-In 1988, The Hershey Company acquired the U.S. rights to its chocolate business.
-Accordingly, although the Cadbury group's chocolate products have been sold in the U.S. since 1988, they are manufactured by Hershey, causing complaints by consumers, who claim the Hershey-made products are inferior to the originals.
+In 1978, Cadbury USA merged with Peter Paul, makers of Mounds and Almond Joy.
+In 1988, Cadbury US was sold to The Hershey Company for $300 million.
+As part of the deal, Hershey acquired the U.S. rights to manufacture Cadbury products, causing complaints by consumers, who claim the Hershey-made products are inferior to the originals.
 Before the May 2008 demerger, the North American business also contained beverage unit Cadbury Schweppes Americas Beverages.
 In 1982, Cadbury Schweppes purchased the Duffy-Mott Company.